Federico Borgna

-Federico Borgna (born 19 October 1973 in Cuneo) is an Italian politician.
+Federico Borgna (born 19 October 1973) is an Italian politician.

-Borgna ran as an independent for the office of Mayor of Cuneo at the 2012 Italian local elections, supported by a centre-left coalition.
+Borgna ran as an independent for the office of mayor of Cuneo at the 2012 Italian local elections, supported by a centre-left coalition.
 He won and took office on 23 May 2012.
 He was re-elected for a second term on 16 June 2017.

-He was elected President of the Province of Cuneo on 13 October 2014 and re-elected on 1 November 2018.
+He was elected president of the Province of Cuneo on 13 October 2014 and re-elected on 1 November 2018.

 Borgna has been the first blind mayor of an Italian provincial capital and president of an Italian province.